 Whales, members of the world’s most southerly caribou herd, a small puffin colony, a tern colony, and seals are usually seen as we circle the Avalon Wilderness Area — a 1,000 square kilometre park.
 Sometimes the whales are lunge feeding on a local beach — and when this is happening we make that marvellous spectacle and the small caribou herd the highlights of the day.
 We often get to enjoy lots of other wildlife including seabirds visiting from south of the equator.
 You will be enchanted by the gorgeous fishing villages and woodland wonders along the way as we travel to St. Brides for the night.
 Should southerly winds bring fog to this route, we will enjoy an alternative itinerary with coastal communities and wildlife watching as we travel to scenic St. Brides.

-The morning starts with a visit to the continent’s third largest gannet colony.
-This site is also a breeding ground for thousands of other seabirds including the world’s most southerly thick-billed murres.
+You will always remember your time with us at the continent’s third largest gannet colony.
+Roger Tory Peterson made this site the subject for chapter one of his early Wild America classic and since that time it has been widely recognized as one of our planet’s most dramatic marine wonders.
+Before this 20th century recognition by the world’s nature-loving community, our famous cape had been celebrated locally in myth and song for centuries.
+We travel there after breakfast because it is the wonderfully accessible breeding ground for tens of thousands of seabirds including the world’s most southerly thick-billed murres.
 We get great views of gannets, kittiwakes, and murres with their eggs and/or chicks.
-In season — usually mid-July — we enjoy some of the world’s finest land-based whale watching as the high seacliffs allow us to watch the whales cavort around their northern coastal feeding grounds.
+In season — usually mid-July — we sometimes enjoy some of the world’s finest land-based whale watching as the high seacliffs allow us to watch the whales cavort around their northern coastal feeding grounds.
 After lunch we explore Placentia, the first outpost of New France.
 We also show off our secret orchid patch and look for moose.
 The evening’s destination is the Trinity/Bonavista/Port Union area.
 Our route to the coast features a moose and black bear hunt (with cameras only).
 Some years we enjoy a 90 per cent or higher success rate at finding moose over the week, but bears are much more elusive.
 These hunts are always fun!